VPN Demand Surges Around the World

 A government official said social media platforms had been blocked to prevent the “dissemination of hate and subversive messages”.

-On July 31, VPN demand rose again by 966% after the government imposed restrictions on mobile internet access.
-The government once again said the measure was due to the rise of “hateful and subversive messages” on social media.
+On July 31, VPN demand rose again by 966% after the government imposed restrictions on mobile internet access, again offering the same excuse for doing so.

 The following table lists the daily increases in VPN demand in Senegal compared to the 28-day daily average prior to the restrictions: